Mark-Cooper-Janssen-Vooles/websiteOptimisation/React-performance-optimisation.md

   - FYI class components are still supported by React, but it is not recommended to use them.
 - Value references (in props):
   - i.e. add usage of `shouldComponentUpdate` - this needs to compare the nextProps with the currentProps and return true if it should re-render, and false when it shouldn't
+  - make sure you use immutable values in your props

 ### Functional Components and Rerenders
 - Function references (in props):
   - React.memo needs to be used. `React.memo` is a higher-order component in React that's used to optimize the performance of functional components by preventing unnecessary re-renders.
   - i.e. instead of exporting your functional component `export default NewBtn`, you export it wrapped `export default React.memo(NewBtn)`
+- Value references (in props):
+  - use React.memo and pass it the component as the first argument and the comparison function as the second, it will rerender when the comparison is true
+  - make sure you use immutable values in your props

 ### useCallback and useMemo hooks
 - The React useCallback Hook returns a memoized callback function.